Generic Name: Miltefosine (mil TEF oh seen)

 - This medicine caused fertility problems in animals.
 It is not known if it will cause fertility problems in humans.
 Talk with the doctor.

-- If you throw up or have loose stools (diarrhea), birth control pills may not work as well.
+- If you throw up or have diarrhea, birth control pills may not work as well.
 If you take birth control and this happens, use an extra form of birth control like condoms.
-Talk to your doctor.

 How is this medicine (Impavido) best taken?